GRESB/api-docs/source/includes/_oauth2.md

 `GET /oauth/authorize?client_id=YOUR_CLIENT_ID&redirect_uri=http://www.yourapp.com/oauth/callback&response_type=code&scope=edit_assets`

 **About scopes**: Oauth allows you to request different levels of access to a user's account.
 By default all applications are granted access to the `public` scope.
 For the GRESB API that only allows you to verify basic account information for the user.
 To use the API in a meaningful way you will also need to request the `edit_assets` scope.
-The `scores` scope contains the GRESB score after the reporting period.
 In the future, as the API expands other scopes will be defined and documented here.

 If your user is not already signed in to their GRESB account they will be prompted to sign in or create a new account.
 Once signed in, the user will then be shown an authorization request with the option to 'Authorize' or 'Deny' your application access.